Versace

 Versace is owned by Capri Holdings.

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
-Here we rate Versace “Not Good Enough”.
+Here we rate Versace “It’s a Start”.
 These are a few factors influencing its score:

 • It uses few lower-impact materials.